10 Unforgettable Fall Weekend Getaways in the Northeast

 3.7/5 ⭐️ on TripAdvisor

-My mom and I stayed at this hotel during our trip to Newport last year and had a great time.
-It’s located right along Bowen’s Wharf and features gorgeous harbor views.
-The hotel also has a really nice outdoor area with Adirondack chairs, a fire pit, and a boardwalk. 📍See more →
+My mom and I stayed at this hotel during our trip to Newport last year and really enjoyed our stay.
+It’s located right along Bowen’s Wharf and has gorgeous harborfront views.
+The hotel also has a really nice outdoor area with Adirondack chairs, a fire pit, and a boardwalk. 📍See more

 10. Ligonier, Pennsylvania